Mission Statement of

 St. John’s choir traveled to Transylvania, Hungary and the Czech Republic in 2001 to sing in Unitarian churches.
 In May 2014, 48 St. Johners including Rev. Mitra Jafarzadeh made a pilgrimage to Szentlaszlo.
 On that trip our church choir sang in Unitarian churches in Budapest and Transylvania.
 Additional trips by congregants to Transylvania include a harvest trip in 2004, Rev. Carpenter and others visiting there in 2005, a trip with Rev. Denise Tracy, interim minister, in 2011, and a craft-learning trip in 2012.
 Through the years we have hosted several Transylvanian ministers and family members and in 2017 we hosted Vera Kelemen from the congregation and assisted her attendance at the International Convocation of Unitarian Women.

-Over the years St. John’s has sent funds to help the congregation in its activities, to help maintain its church buildings and to add to the minister’s salary.
+Over the years St. John’s has sent fund, at the congregation’s request, to help with social activities and trips, to help maintain their church buildings and to add to the minister’s salary.
+We’ve supported medical needs and provided school materials.
+We’ve also funded scholarships to send children to Unitarian summer camps and we’ve supported confirmation student trips to significant Unitarian historical sites.
 In 2005, at Rev. Kiss’ request, we began serving Sunday soup and bread lunches at St. John’s to raise funds to buy a weekly loaf of bread for each elderly Unitarian in the village.
-That effort continues today as does funding of scholarships to send children to Unitarian summer camps.
+That effort continued until December 2022, when it was determined there that it was no longer essential.

 The Friends of Szentlaszlo and the broader St. John’s community have worked tirelessly to keep St. John’s role in this partnership vibrant.
 We finalized a Covenant of Partnership between the congregations in 2006.
 Connections between visits have continued through regular Skype calls with the minister there and their lay leadership.
 Rev. Bela-Botond Jakabhazi is now the interim minister serving the Szentlaszlo church.
 Bela visited St. John’s some years ago while in the USA.
 He currently also serves as minister for three other Unitarian congregations near Szentlaszlo, including Nyomat, which is partnered with the Lexington, KY, Unitarian Church.